 Global Profit Technologies, Inc. Announces Release of Global Currency Unit (“GCU”)

-SCOTTSDALE, Ariz., July 02, 2019 (GLOBE NEWSWIRE) -- via OTC PR WIRE -- Global Profit Technologies, Inc., a US publicly traded company (OTCMKTS: GLPT), announced today that it has developed and released a new cryptocurrency, the Global Currency Unit or GCU®.
+/EIN News/ -- SCOTTSDALE, Ariz., July 08, 2019 (GLOBE NEWSWIRE) -- via OTC PR WIRE – Global Profit Technologies, Inc., a US publicly traded company (OTCMKTS: GLPT), announced today that it has developed and released a new cryptocurrency, the Global Currency Unit or GCU®.
 GCU© is a digital utility token, built on the Ethereum blockchain platform, the primary usage of which is to serve as a method of payment for GLPT’s new fully automated cryptocurrency trading A.I. software, as well as for transaction fees on the Global Profit Exchange, both currently under final stages of development, and expected to be launched in Q4/2019.

 “The digital currency market has quickly become one of the fastest growing markets of our time, having gained worldwide acceptance and legitimacy.
 Moving into crypto currencies is just a natural evolution of our existing business model.
 After all, given our long-term experience with automated trading, we are quite possibly the most qualified company to bring an automated crypto-trader to this new, fascinating marketplace.
 We expect the new Crypto-DAT™ to become the premier fully-automated trading platform in the digital currency space and fully intend on being a dominant player in this fast growing and exciting market,” added Nemeth.